BinaryFemboys/Harmony-Patcher/README.md

 ## **How to Use**

+1. **Set Up:** Verify that the assembly you want to patch is actually made in .NET.

-1. **Edit the Code:** Edit the strings with your own authentication informations.
+2. **Edit the Code:** Edit the strings with your own authentication informations.

-2. **Compile the Code:** Compile it in the right version for it to work with your assembly.
+3. **Compile the Code:** Compile it in the right version for it to work with your assembly.

-3. **Use the Tool:** Drag and drop the assembly you want to patch in the compiled executable.
+4. **Use the Tool:** Drag and drop the assembly you want to patch in the compiled executable.

 ## **DMCA VIOLATIONS**